Hi0Rizvi/Replay-DDoS-in-DETERLab/README.md

 1. LDPlayer to replay attack
 2. Collectd
 ## Setup
-Step 1: Make a DETERLab Experiment using DETERLAB.config file.
+Step 1: Make a DETERLab Experiment using [deterlab configuration file](deterlab.conf) file.
 Adjust the required number of nodes.